devpi/devpi/doc/adminman/web.rst

     pip install devpi-web

-There is no configuration needed as ``devpi-server`` will automatically discover the web plugin through calling :doc:`hooks` using the setuptools entry points mechanism.
+There is no configuration needed as ``devpi-server`` will automatically discover the web plugin through calling :doc:`hooks <../devguide/hooks>` using the setuptools entry points mechanism.

 Navigation (commented screenshots)